StevenMayher/431-2021/classes/movies/results1.md

 - S = `imdb_stars` = Weighted Average Rating (IMDB) as of 2021-09-10 (measures how highly film was rated)
 - Y = `year` = year film was released

-Here are the unedited results, as submitted via Google Form, arranged by the variables selected:
+Here are the **unedited** submissions, arranged by the variables selected:

 #### Questions involving `imdb_stars` and `year`